maxmechanic/justpick/README.md

 Whenever trying to decide what to watch/eat/believe, I'd often find myself pulling open a REPL and writing a line or two to randomly pick from a set of options, so I figure I'm saving myself a handful of keystrokes every week by writing a little module to do it for me.

 Install with `npm install -g justpick` and hand `justpick` however many arguments you care to.
-It'll pick+log a single one to spit back:
+It'll pick a single one to spit back:

 ```
 $ justpick cupcakes pie cookies icecream "an entire bag of sprinkles"